All Kinds of News for October 07, 2020

 Join his Private Facebook Community of nature lovers from around the world experiencing the therapeutic value of the outdoors.
 In his private community, people take the “Wilderness Challenge” - 30-minutes for 30-days challenge to help folks establish a mind-body connection to well-being and the outdoors.

 Mark Adamski Coaching emerged within the Wilderness/Adventure Therapy to provide affordable remote, out-patient coaching and “wraparound” services.
 Tailored specifically to students and families who want adventure therapy options without being tied to 90-day residential treatment commitments, Adamski Coaching’s mission provides reasonable alternatives without compromising quality.
 Innovating to develop, evolve and transform Wilderness Therapy principles to the remote platform, Mark Adamski Coaching yearns to combat the rise of mental health issues in today’s digital obsession.
 Working with site-approved 3rd Party Providers, Mark Adamski Coaching ensures safe and insured adventure programming for all clients and participants.
 Adamski Coaching works 1:1 or with treatment teams, transition programs, residential treatment programs or therapeutic boarding schools.
-For more information, please call 413-240-5067 or email Info@MarkAdamskiCoaching.com.
+For more information, please email Info@MarkAdamskiCoaching.com.

 September 23rd, 2020, All Kinds of Therapy released three changes to the website.
 The largest change was revealing the new partnerships with Boarding Schools.
 All details of these new partnerships and the reasons for the expansion are located on PR Web release.
 The second feature allows all the treatment programs for pre-teens, teens, and young adults & boarding schools to change their static Cover Image to a silent AutoPlay video for visitors doing research on the page.
 Like all features that are available to the partner programs and boarding schools, the content of this feature is available to be updated by the advertiser at any time.